SC-Swiderski-LLC/Teams-Cache-Cleaner/README.md

 - Place the executable on a network share accessible to all users
 - Create a shortcut for easy access

+### Option 4: Use the Installer
+- Run the provided installer (TeamsCacheCleaner_Setup.exe)
+- The installer will create start menu shortcuts and registry entries for detection

 ## Notes

 - This application only clears the cache for the new Microsoft Teams app (Teams 2.0)
 - The cache location is: `C:\Users\{username}\AppData\Local\Packages\MSTeams_8wekyb3d8bbwe`
 - The application must be run with user privileges (not elevated/admin)

+## Development

+This application is built with Electron.js, which allows for cross-platform desktop applications using web technologies.

+### Project Structure
+- `main.js` - Main process responsible for creating windows and handling file system operations
+- `index.html` - User interface
+- `package.json` - Project configuration and dependencies
+- `installer.iss` - Inno Setup script for creating Windows installer

+## License

+MIT

 ## Attributions